kelfriend/1-knots/README.md

 *f1*f3^-1*f2^-1*f3*f2*f3*f1^-1*f2*(f1*f2^-1*f3^-1)^3*f1*f3^-1*f2^-1*f3^-1*f2*f\
 3*f1^-1*f3^-1*f2^-1*(f3*f2)^2*f3*f1^-1, f1*f3^-1*f2^-1*f3^-1*f2*f3*f1^-1 ]
 ```

-### Complements/liftedchainmap.g
-**LiftedChainMap** inputs an inclusion map and outputs a chain map.
-This function uses existing HAP methods to compute a chain map from the chain complex of the universal covers of the source and target spaces.
-The final output is a chain map between the two complexes after having been tensored with the integers over some finite index subgroup of the knot group.
-Note that an integer can be used for a non-specific subgroup of that index.
-This allows for computation of (co)homology with local coeffeicients.
-Please see [this preprint](http://hamilton.nuigalway.ie/preprints/LocalCoho.pdf) for a more detailed treatment of this (and the above) processes.
+#### These algorithms, as well as previously implemented methods for lifting chain maps, allow for computation of (co)homology with local coeffeicients.
+Please see [this preprint](http://hamilton.nuigalway.ie/preprints/LocalCoho.pdf) (submitted to Mathematics of Computation) for a more detailed treatment of this (and the above) processes, as well as a description of a certain knot invariant which can be obtained from a finite-index covering of a knot complement.